Peteskis/Project-Gorgon-Chat-log-viewer/README.md

 Includes text-to-speech and configurable alert rules that can trigger TTS based on keywords, player names, and/or channel names (supports multiple channels using comma-separated lists).
 Also added an on-screen Tips tab, per-channel pop-out windows, and phrase trimming so you can choose to speak only the text before or after a matched phrase.
 Added-  Combat Summary.
 Per Mob Skills/Damage and Pets)

-Special thanks to https://www.twitch.tv/zewtastic  for giving me more ideas to implement.

 # 👉  **[Launch Viewer here](https://peteskis.github.io/Project-Gorgon-Chat-log-viewer/index.html)**